 How to Freeze Cherries

-Freezing cherries is done by placing the cherries on a cookie sheet and placing them into the freezer to freeze for 2 to 4 hours.
+Freezing cherries is done by placing the cherries on a baking sheet with a silicone mat and placing them into the freezer to freeze for 2 to 4 hours.
 After they have been frozen place them in long-term storage freezer bags.

 Remove as much air as possible.
 I then label the storage bag with the date and contents.
 Then, I lay the bag as flat as possible in the freezer so it will stack better.